Carlos A. Mannucci: 2018 Promotion to the First Division

 The Peruvian Football Federation took control of the local domestic league from the Professional Football Sports Association, the tournament organizers, in 2018 and announced that the Peruvian first division tournament would be re-branded for 2019.
 With this re-branding, the tournament was expand from 16 to 18 teams.

 At the beginning of the 2018 season, it was announced that the teams that finished 2nd and 3rd in the bottom two tiers of the Peruvian football league system would compete on the promotion play-offs at the end of the year to decide which two teams would receive the expansion slots.

 Kits and crest

 The first kit worn by Carlos A. Mannucci consisted of a black jersey and black shorts without any markings or crest.
 This style was used approximately until 1968.
 Since then the team's kits have been blue with white and red highlights which represent the colors of the city of Trujillo.
 The team's away kit is predominantly white with blue and red highlights.

 Stadium

-Their home stadium is Estadio Mansiche, which has a capacity of 25,000.
+Their home stadium is Estadio Mansiche, which has a capacity of 25,036.
+They share the stadium with rivals Club Universidad César Vallejo.
+The stadium is part of the Mansiche Sports Complex and has hosted numerous events, most notably the 2004 Copa América, and 2005 FIFA U-17 World Championship.
+It was also the primary venue for the 2013 Bolivarian Games.
+The stadium features four stands, a grass pitch and a running track.

+The stadium was built between 1944 and 1946 and opened on 12 October 1946 with an initial capacity of 5,000.
+The stadium was expanded to a capacity of 14,000 in 1984 so Sporting Cristal could use the stadium during the 1984 Copa Libertadores.
+Estadio Mansiche also hosted matches of the 1995 South American U-17 Championship.
+In preparation for the 2004 Copa América, the stadium was expanded once again to a capacity of 25,000.